Halspiviridae: Taxonomy

 The virion has a spindle-shaped morphology and is similar in shape to that of viruses infecting thermophilic archaea, the Fuselloviridae, and His1 was originally described as a probable member of that group.
 However, it was later found that there is no genetic relationship and their replication strategies are entirely different, and so His1 was classified into a new group, genus Salterprovirus within the family Halspiviridae.
 Halspiviridae has not been classified within any higher-ranked taxa.

 Environmental DNA sequences derived from Namib salt pans indicate the presence of currently unrecognised, distant relatives of His1.

 Another species of virus, now named Gammapleolipovirus His2 (hereafter 'His2'), was originally considered to be related to His1, but later analysis of the His2 virion revealed that this species actually belongs to the family Pleolipoviridae.

 Structure

 The virus is enveloped, with limoniform or spindle-shaped morphology.
 Genomes are linear, around 14.5kb in length.
 The genome has 35 open reading frames.
 A negatively stained electron microscope (EM) picture of His1 virions is shown on the right of this page.
 There is some variation in particle length (e.g. example seen left of centre), but most display the typical limoniform capsid with a short tail.
-High resolution micrographs and cryoEM reconstructions have been published by Hong et al. (2015), who gave average dimensions of 92 x 40 nm with a 12 nm tail.
+High resolution micrographs and cryoEM reconstructions have been published by Hong et al. (2015), who gave average dimensions of 92 × 40 nm with a 12 nm tail.